RobHofmann/HomeAssistant-GreeClimateComponent/README.md

      powersave: <OPTIONAL: input_boolean to switch AC powersave mode on/off.
 For example: input_boolean.first_ac_powersave>
      eightdegheat: <OPTIONAL: input_boolean used to switch 8 degree heating on/off on your first AC>
      air: <OPTIONAL: input_boolean used to switch air/scavenging on/off on your first AC>
-     target_temp: <OPTIONAL: input_number used to set the temperature of your first AC.
-This is usefull if you want to use dashboards with custom frontend components>
+     target_temp: <OPTIONAL: input_number used to set the temperature of your first AC>
      auto_xfan: <OPTIONAL: boolean (true/false); this feature will always turn on xFan in cool and dry mode to avoid mold & rust created from potential water buildup in the AC>
      auto_light: <OPTIONAL: boolean (true/false); this feature will always turn light on when power on and turn light light off when power off automatically>